2022 Strategy Refresh

 PGS Core Team Meetings

 The PGS Core Team is the Department's champion of the strategy.
-They are in charge of crafting the Department's Strategic Focus, Strategy Map, Roadmaps, and Governance Scorecards.
+Together with the OSM, they are in charge of crafting the Department's Strategic Focus, Strategy Map, Roadmaps, and Governance Scorecards.
 As part of their role in ensuring that the strategy is operationalized and monitored, a quarterly meeting is held.

 The DSWD's reconstituted the Multi-Sector Governance Council (MSGC) as collegial body whose meetings are presided by a Chair or a Vice-Chair whom the MSGC's members have elected through a majority vote among themselves.